skerryvore/gesflxlrn/README.md

 This repository collates information, resources, links, ideas and examples of how to use a range of software tools and techniques to enhance flexibility of delivery of courses.

 # Learning Management System
+Guidance and examples of best practice for course layout on Moodle.

 ## Moodle
 [How to Moodle]() Link to tutorials and guides on using moodle.
 How to set up a quiz, upload files, add lectures from Echo360 etc etc